janwilmake/dcpu-infinite-serverless-cpu-time-demo/README.md

 > Jan: Oh this is great thanks Kenton, I will try it and let you know if it worked.
 It seems DO is always the answer somehow ^^

-# Prompt:
+# Specification:

-Please implement a typescript cloudflare worker that has a durable object that performs CPU heavy operation and does not stop, that grows a JS object in memory.
+I want a typescript cloudflare worker that has a durable object that performs CPU heavy operation and does not stop, that grows a JS object in memory.
 It should accept a GET request /ping and send back the intermediate state.
 Ensure the CPU operations are heavy, and go on for at least 5 minutes.
 The worker fetch entrypoint initiates the DO and pings it every second to see the intermediate state, and streams this back in a ReadableStream so I can curl it.

-Give me the worker implementation, the wrangler.toml, and the curl I can use

 # Result: